StructuralGenomicsConsortium/CNP24-NSP10_14-Frags/README.md

 # CNP9-NSP10_14-Frags
-An [SGC](https://www.thesgc.org/) Open Chemical Networks Project (number 24) devoted to protein NSP10/ NSP 14.
-This project aims to develop potent inhibitors of NSP14/NSP10 for the treatment of (CoV-19), Targeting the NSP14 and NSP10 interacting interface with small molecules or peptides could be a smart strategy to obstruct replication processes of coronaviruses (CoVs).
+An [SGC](https://www.thesgc.org/) Open Chemistry Networks Project (number 24) devoted to SARS-CoV-2 Nsp10/14.
+This project aims to develop small molecule binders of Nsp10/14 as starting points for medicines for future coronavirus pandemics.
+Our specific focus is the interface between the Nsp10 and 14 proteins, using a fragment screen as a starting point.

 You contribute synthetic chemistry and in return the SGC offers biology.
 Together we can generate tool compounds to understand biology and validate drug targets to help cure disease.
 Everything is open, with all content governed by a CC-BY-4.0 licence.